 The same thing is happening in your brain.
 You may have a certain experience that triggers a painful emotion.
 Drugs and/or alcohol are used to numb that pain, which activates a temporary pleasure response.
 If you’ve been drinking or using a long time, that pleasure response is deeply ingrained.
 At this point, your cravings may feel out of control.

 The good news is that with time and commitment, it’s possible to learn coping skills that allow new neuropathways to grow by repeating the newly learned coping skills over and over when needed, just like the “going through the bushes” analogy.
 Even more significantly, counseling can be very beneficial in addressing the underlying pain and trauma that often drives addiction.

-Substance abuse counseling is incredibly effective in addressing the underlying mental health issues that accompany addiction.
+Substance abuse Christian counseling is incredibly effective in addressing the underlying issues that accompany addiction.
 Together, we can explore your history and uncover the factors that are limiting your life.
 Perhaps you’re already aware of some of these, such as a family history of alcoholism or drug abuse or your own experiences of anxiety, depression or trauma.
 As we discover the elements that sustain your drug or alcohol use, you’ll learn how addiction affects your brain and body, as well as ways to heal what has been impaired.

 Because of the neurological component of addiction, counseling is generally not the end-all, be-all of recovery.
 If need be, I am available to work with a rehab center, your primary care physician, psychiatrist or any other professional to provide you with the best care possible.